telefonicaid/fiware-orion/doc/manuals/orion-api.md

   field.
 On ties, the results are ordered by the second field and so on.
 A "!" before the field name means that the order is reversed.

-How each type is ordered with regard to other types is an implementation aspect.
-In the case of Orion, we use the same criteria as the one used by the underlying implementation (MongoDB).
+With regards of the ordering of attributes which values belong to several JSON types, Orion uses the same criteria as the one used by the underlying implementation (MongoDB).
 See [the following link](https://docs.mongodb.com/manual/reference/method/cursor.sort/#ascending-descending-sort) for details.